Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 3. Onboarding: AI-Powered Workflows / Customization

-Onboarding AI automation documents, workflows, schedules, and specific tasks and customizes learning plans for new hires.
+AI HR assistants automate onboarding documents, workflows, schedules, and specific tasks, and customize learning plans for new hires.

 Software and tools enable HR managers to assign custom onboarding tasks, track progress, and deliver AI-curated microlearning recommendations by role and department through its onboarding modules.